-The Borobudur Bed & Breakfast is a great place to stay when visiting the Borobudur Temple.
-It’s a beautiful, traditional Javanese home that has been converted into bed and breakfast.
+The Borobudur Bed & Breakfast is a great place to stay when visiting the area.
+It’s a beautiful, traditional Javanese home that has been converted into a bed and breakfast.

 The rooms are comfortable, and the staff is friendly and helpful.
-The B&B is located within walking distance of the temple, one of Indonesia’s most popular tourist attractions.
+The B&B is located within walking distance of the world’s largest Buddhist temple.

 Watumpang Homestay Borobudur